-Excision of skin benign lesions and cosmetic concerns
+Excision of skin lesions

 Excision refers to removal of a skin lesion by completely cutting it out.
 As fellowship-trained surgical dermatologists, we are well-versed in all aspects of scar prevention, reconstructive surgery, layered closures, cosmetic units and other factors that result in an excellent surgical outcome for our patients.
 No medical provider can guarantee a “scarless” surgery but there are ways to minimize the visibility and best position you for wondeful cosmesis – we utilize and consider all of those factors.
 Most often it is not necessary to undergo your procedure in a hospital/surgery center or even require sedation, local anesthesia is often quite sufficient and offers you a cost savings.